Multi- & Dual-Classing

-A multi-class character improves in two or more classes simultaneously.
+A multiclass character improves in two or more classes simultaneously, up to three classes.
 His experience is divided equally between each class.
 The available class combinations vary according to race.
 The character can use the abilities of both classes at any time, with only a few restrictions.
-Only demihumans can be multi-class characters.
+Only demihumans and non-humans can be multiclass characters.

-As stated earlier in their description, specialist wizards cannot be multi-class (gnome illusionists are the sole exception to this rule).
-The required devotion to their single field prevents specialist wizards from applying themselves to other classes.
-Priests of a specific mythos might be allowed as a multiclass option; this will depend on the nature of the mythos as determined by the DM.
+Specialist wizards and specialty priests cannot multi-class (gnome illusionists are the sole exception to this rule).
+The required devotion to their single field prevents specialist wizards and priests from applying themselves to other classes.

 Dwarf